mshilts1/micro4R/README.md

 path to a specifically formatted species assignment database.
 (Read more [here](https://benjjneb.github.io/dada2/assign.html#species-assignment).)

-**The two databases used in the example here are comically small and artificial subsamples of the real SILVA databases, and should only ever be used for testing and demonstration purposes!** You’ll definitely need to download and use the real [databases](https://benjjneb.github.io/dada2/training.html) for your actual data!
+**CAUTION: The two databases used in the example here are comically small and artificial subsamples of the real SILVA databases, and should only ever be used for testing and demonstration purposes!** You’ll definitely need to download and use the real [databases](https://benjjneb.github.io/dada2/training.html) for your actual data!

 There are many options for taxonomic databases you can use; the major players are SILVA, RDP, GreenGenes, and UNITE.
 Please go [here](https://benjjneb.github.io/dada2/training.html) for details and links.
-I tend to usually use the SILVA databases, but you don’t have to!
+I tend to usually prefer the SILVA databases, but you don’t have to!

 Let’s take a look at the taxonomy assignment table: